-A: Candidates for ordination must have graduated from the Seminary (see the Education section of our website) and must complete and submit an application for ordination, found in our Ministerial Handbook.
+A: Candidates for ordination must have graduated from the Seminary (see the Education section of our website) and must complete and submit an application for ordination, found in our Temple of Witchcraft Handbook.
 Ordained ministers receive a letter of good standing from the Temple to indicate their status.

 Q: Is the Temple a legally-recognized church/religious organization?